Centered on Community

 Kapolka, a biology major and chemistry minor at Albion, is pursuing her master’s degree at Western Michigan University.
 A member of the honorary biology organization Beta Beta Beta, Kapolka was a teaching assistant in the introductory biology lab at Albion as well as a summer camp counselor and swim instructor.

-Kapolka, who said she used Albion’s career development office for guidance when considering the path for her life’s work, is excited to be a member of the inaugural class of Woodrow Wilson Fellows in Michigan.
+Kapolka, who said she used Albion’s Career and Internship Center for guidance when considering the path for her life’s work, is excited to be a member of the inaugural class of Woodrow Wilson Fellows in Michigan.

 “We get to help shape the program and influence our own learning,” Kapolka said.